American with Disabilities Act (ADA)

 Program Structure

-The Department ADA Coordinator, working out of the CRO, is responsible for oversight and assurances of the ADOT&PF ADA program.
+The Department ADA Coordinator, working out of the Civil Rights Office, is responsible for oversight and assurances of the DOT&PF ADA program.
 Many of the day-to-day activities regarding ADA compliance are handled individually by each section.
-The primary areas of responsibility actively handled

 "It is the policy of the Alaska Department of Transportation & Public Facilities to provide reasonable accommodation to any employee who qualifies as an individual with a disability under the Americans With Disabilities Act of 1990 (ADA)."